prominence-eosc/imc/rest-api.md

 ## Infrastructure API

 The Infrastructure API exposes endpoints for managing infrastructure.
+Note that the API is asynchronous, i.e. it immediately gives a response but the action is carried out in the background.

 ### Describe infrastructure